-CALL ME ISHMAELIshmael . . . sail about a little and see the watery part of the world: In Bible.
-Genesis Genesis 16 and 21, Ishmael is the son of Abraham and his servant Hagar; but when Abraham's wife, Sarah, gives birth to Isaac in her old age, he casts out Ishmael and Hagar.
-In Melville's day an "Ishmael" was an outcast and wanderer in conflict with others, while in Jewish and Islamic tradition Ismail is the progenitor of the Arabs.
-Modern writers have played with the novel's famous first line: Ray Bradbury, for example, quotes it in his radio drama Leviathan 99 (1966); Philip Roth's baseball saga, The Great American Novel (1973) begins "Call me Smitty"; an unsettled Native American in Louise Erdrich's Love Medicine (1984) applies the line to himself; and in Democracy (1984), Joan Didion teases with "Call me the author."
-Melville wandered a good deal himself; he had been a merchant seaman in 1839, sailing from New York to Liverpool and back, and in 1841 he went whaling in the Pacific on the Acushnet, returning in 1844 as a sailor on the U. S. Frigate United States..
+CALL ME ISHMAELIshmael . . . sail about a little and see the watery part of the world: In Genesis 16 and 21, Ishmael is the son of Abraham and his servant Hagar; but when Abraham's wife, Sarah, gives birth to Isaac in her old age, Abraham disowns Ishmael and Hagar, casting them out into the desert.
+In Melville's day an "Ishmael" referred to an outcast and wanderer in conflict with others, while in Jewish and Islamic traditions Ismail is the progenitor of the Arab peoples.
+Modern writers have played with the novel's famous first line: Ray Bradbury, for example, quotes it in his radio drama Leviathan 99 (1966); Philip Roth's baseball saga, The Great American Novel (1973) begins with "Call me Smitty"; an unsettled Native American in Louise Erdrich's Love Medicine (1984) applies the line to himself; and in Democracy (1984), Joan Didion teases with "Call me the author."
+Melville wandered a good deal himself; he had been a merchant seaman in 1839, sailing from New York to Liverpool and back, and in 1841 he set sail for the Pacific on the whaling ship Acushnet, returning in 1844 as an ordinary seaman on the U. S. Frigate United States..
 Some years ago—never mind how long precisely—having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.
 It is a way I have of driving off the spleen,spleen: melancholy or irritation, from the spleen’s supposed fluid or “humour.” and regulating the circulation.
 Whenever I find myself growing grim about the mouth; whenever it is a damp, drizzly November in my soul; whenever I find myself involuntarily pausing before coffin warehouses, and bringing up the rear of every funeral I meet; and especially whenever my hyposhypos: short for “hypochondria,” or depression. get such an upper hand of me, that it requires a strong moral principle to prevent me from deliberately stepping into the street, and methodically knocking people’s hats off—then, I account it high time to get to sea as soon as I can.
 This is my substitute for pistol and ballpistol and ball . . .
 Cato: Ishmael may resort to pistol and ball either to commit suicide or fight a duel.
 Roman Republican Marcus Porcius Cato (Cato the Younger) committed suicide in 46 BCE rather than submit to Julius Caesar..
 With a philosophical flourish Cato throws himself upon his sword; I quietly take to the ship.
 There is nothing surprising in this.
 If they but knew it, almost all men in their degree, some time or other, cherish very nearly the same feelings towards the ocean with me.

 There now is your insular city of the ManhattoesManhattoes: Residents of Manhattan, New York , in Washington Irving's A History of New York (1809).
 In form, tone, and detail, the prefatory matter and some later chapters of Moby-Dick show Irving's influence, although Melville is generally understood as disparaging him in "Hawthorne and His Mosses.", belted round by wharves as Indian isles by coral reefs—commerce surrounds it with her surf.
 Right and left, the streets take you waterward.
-Its extreme down-town is the Battery Battery: site (near Melville’s birthplace) of a fort on the southern tip of Manhattan island guarding New York harbor, but already a park in Melville's day.
-Battery Park, New York City, where that noble molemole: massive sea wall. is washed by waves, and cooled by breezes, which a few hours previous were out of sight of land.
+Its extreme down-town is the Battery Battery: site (near Melville’s birthplace) of a fort on the southern tip of Manhattan island guarding New York harbor.
+With landfill, the area grew, even in Melville's youth, into what is now Battery Park., where that noble molemole: massive sea wall. is washed by waves, and cooled by breezes, which a few hours previous were out of sight of land.
 Look at the crowds of water-gazers there.